tonsky/datascript/docs/storage.md

 Will do approximately 3-6 reads depending on how deep your db is (~ 2 + log512(datoms)).

 Restored DB should work exactly as a normal DB.
 You can read whatever you want, query as much as you want, `entity`, `pull`, `datoms`, all should work as usual.
-If you modify restored DB, then `store!` it, store will be incremental as well.
+If you modify restored DB, then `store` it, store will be incremental as well.

 And that’s it!
 That’s all you need to know.

 ## Storage + conn

-Storage also work with `conn`, and, as a convenience, if you specify `:storage` when creating `conn`, it’ll then `store!` after each `transact!`:
+Storage also work with `conn`, and, as a convenience, if you specify `:storage` when creating `conn`, it’ll then `store` after each `transact!`:

 ```
 (def conn